bristolapproach/to-fro/Data Processing Agreement.md

 There are three groups of people in this system:
 1. Co-ordinators: volunteers working for the Knowle West Alliance
-2. Requesters: people who have been referred to the Co-ordinators after they (or a carer/guardian) contacted the council’s We Are Bristol hotline (0800 6940184) or via email (coronavirus@bristol.gov.uk)
+2. Residents: people who have been referred to the Co-ordinators after they (or a carer/guardian) contacted the council’s We Are Bristol hotline (0800 6940184) or via email (coronavirus@bristol.gov.uk)
 3. Helpers: people who have been referred to the Co-ordinators after volunteering via Can Do Bristol (https://candobristol.co.uk).